wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/src/models/MPM/README.md

 ## Run experiments

-in general, following args are used to select the trajectories to be used for evaluation:
+In general, following args are used to select the trajectories to be used for evaluation:

 ```python
 parser.add_argument('--b-time-steps', type=int, default=49,